NVlabs/CircuitOps/Examples/timingGCN/README.md

 Zizheng Guo, Mingjie Liu, Jiaqi Gu, Shuhan Zhang, David Z. Pan, and Yibo Lin.
 2022.
 A timing engine inspired graph neural network model for pre-routing slack prediction.
 In Proceedings of the 59th ACM/IEEE Design Automation Conference (DAC '22).
 Association for Computing Machinery, New York, NY, USA, 1207–1212. https://doi.org/10.1145/3489517.3530597

-Used the code was modified by Chih-Yu Lai <chihyul@mit.edu> to adapt for CircuitOps.
+The source code from the paper was initially modified by Chih-Yu Lai <chihyul@mit.edu> to adapt for CircuitOps.
+The modified code is taken to create an example use case for CircuitOps.

 ## Usage
 ```